Pet Success Stories

 Scooter Graham

-Oakley and the Fish Hook
+Oakley and the Fishhook

 The Whitehouse Veterinary technicians wasted no time prepping Oakley for surgical removal of the fishhook.
 Once in surgery, Dr. Redding made a small incision into the esophagus at the exact location of the lodged fishhook, while being very careful to avoid the large blood vessels and the arteries that intertwine the tissues in this area.
 Once the incision was made, the fishhook could be visualized and had actually punctured through the esophagus from the inside out.
-Dr. Redding carefully manipulated the hook to expose the barbed end which was then cut off so the fish hook could be safely removed through the small incision without damaging any of the surrounding tissue.
+Dr. Redding carefully manipulated the hook to expose the barbed end, which was then cut off so the fish hook could be safely removed through the small incision without damaging any of the surrounding tissue.
 Once the hook was removed, Dr. Redding sutured her incision closed, making sure a good seal was formed on the small opening into the esophagus.
 Oakley spent the night in the hospital under careful observation and was discharged the next morning with some pain medicine, antibiotics, and instructions to feed soft canned food for a few days.
-Oakley followed up with his regular vet in his hometown and has recovered well from his surgery.
-Thanks to Oakley’s dad, Dr. Redding the Whitehouse Veterinary staff, Oakley avoided a potentially serious and tragic outcome from his date with a fish hook.
-Oakley quickly returned to his normal happy self and is enjoying life with his loving family.

 Pet of the Month